ibm-cloud-docs/cephaas/block_storage_volume_sds_create.md

 Make a `POST /volumes` request to create a new block volume.
 Specify an optional volume name and capacity.

-Valid volume names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
-Volume names must begin with a lowercase letter.
-Volume names must be unique across the service instance.
-For example, if you create two volumes with the same name in the same serice instance, an error `volume name already exists` is displayed.
+The volume names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
+Volume names must begin with a lowercase letter and should not end with a hyphen.
+For example, if you create two volumes with the same name in the same account and region, a `volume name duplicate` error is displayed.
 {: important}